brendenrossin/Project_Kojak/README.md

 * Retrain my model using the final regression chosen and run on holdout test set to get final R^2 and RMSE
 * Determine forecasting vs prediction
 * Start working on Yummly data to make recommendations based on calorie goals
 * Integrate into flask app using tableau as well

+## Forecasting Goals

+* Predict tomorrow's weight based on today's weight and nutritional intake/activity
+* Have feature to predict 1 week/1 month/X months in the future by inputting an expected calorie/macronutrient/activity goal (with confidence interval)
+* Food recommender for the next meal/couple meals based on calorie/macronutrient goal and current caloric intake